Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

   * Run cmake-gui.
     * In "where is the source code", enter in the repo directory (example: D:/obs).
     * In "where to build the binaries", enter the repo directory path with the 'build' subdirectory (example: D:/obs/build).

-  * Press 'Configure'
+  * Press 'Configure' and select the generator that fits to your installed VS Version:
+Visual Studio 12 2013 or Visual Studio 14 2015 or their 64bit equivalents if you want to build the 64bit version of OBS

+  * If you did not set up Environment Variables earlier you can now configure the DepsPath and if necessary the x264, ffmpeg and curl path in the cmake-gui.

   * Enable the COPY_DEPENDENCIES option, then press 'Configure' again.

   * Press 'Generate' to generate Visual Studio project files in the 'build' subdirectory.